Complaints Policy

 Complaints will be reviewed to identify any common themes and areas for learning.
 Although, we will actively highlight any major service failures as a matter of urgency and without delay.
 Any issues identified will be raised with the relevant service area and/or contractor to aid service improvement.

-Any themes or trends will be assessed by senior management to identify systemic issues, serious risks, and policies and procedures that require revision.
+Senior management will assess any themes or trends to identify systemic issues, serious risks, and policies and procedures that require revision.
 This will also inform training for both colleagues and contractors.

 We will proactively use learning from complaints to revise policies and procedures, to train colleagues and contractors and to improve communication and record-keeping.